-If a portable family's search for a unit is successful and the receiving PHA intends to administer the family's voucher, the receiving PHA must submit its initial billing notice (Part II of form HUD-52665) (a) no later than 10 business days following the date the receiving PHA executes a HAP contract on behalf of the family and (b) in time that the notice will be received no later than 60 days following the expiration date of the family's voucher issued by the initial PHA [Notice PIH 2012-42].
+If a portable family's search for a unit is successful and the receiving PHA intends to administer the family's voucher, the receiving PHA must submit its initial billing notice (Part II of form HUD-52665) in time that the notice will be received no later than 90 days following the expiration date of the family's voucher issued by the initial PHA [Notice PIH 2016-09].
+This deadline may be extended for 30 additional days if the delay is due to suspension of the voucher's term.
 A copy of the family's form HUD-50058, Family Report, completed by the receiving PHA must be attached to the initial billing notice.
 The receiving PHA may send these documents by mail, fax, or e-mail.